basblsolver/BASBLib/index.md

 ## [Nonlinear-Nonlinear (NLP-NLP)](NLP-NLP-problems)

-View a summary table of [all NLP-NLP problems](NLP-NLP-problems) or click on a problem name below for more information.
+View a summary table of [all NLP-NLP problems](NLP-NLP-problems) or click on a problem name for more information.

 |                                  |                                    |                                    |                                    |                                    |
 | :------------------------------- | :--------------------------------- | :--------------------------------- | :--------------------------------- | :--------------------------------- |